 Quantity: 1 available

 Hardcover.
 Condition: new.
 Hardcover.
 This unique textbook provides the foundation for understanding and applying techniques commonly used in geophysics to process and interpret modern digital data.
 The geophysicist's toolkit contains a range of techniques which may be divided into two main groups: processing, which concerns time series analysis and is used to separate the signal of interest from background noise; and inversion, which involves generating some map or physical model from the data.
 These two groups of techniques are normally taught separately, but are here presented together as parts I and II of the book.
 Part III describes some real applications and includes case studies in seismology, geomagnetism, and gravity.
 This textbook gives students and practitioners the theoretical background and practical experience, through case studies, computer examples and exercises, to understand and apply new processing methods to modern geophysical datasets.
 Solutions to the exercises are available on a website at This is the first textbook to cover spectral analysis and inversion of geophysical data at a level appropriate for undergraduate and graduate students.
 It introduces the necessary theory and techniques and shows how these may be applied in order to interpret geophysical signals including seismic, magnetic and gravity data.
-Shipping may be from our Sydney, NSW warehouse or from our UK or US warehouse, depending on stock availability.
+This item is printed on demand.
+Shipping may be from our UK warehouse or from our Australian or US warehouses, depending on stock availability.
 Seller Inventory # 9780521819657

 Quantity: 1 available